Military beret: Poland

 The black beret is also the distinctive headgear of World War II veterans, particularly Armia Krajowa veterans.

-The dress code of the Polish armed forces states than when not worn on the head or kept in a locker the beret should be placed under the left shoulder loop.
+The dress code of the Polish armed forces states that when not worn on the head or kept in a locker the beret should be placed under the left shoulder loop.
 This practice was discontinued due to introducing new field uniform (wz.
 2010) with rank insignia placed on chest.